 How Companies Set Prices for Medicare Supplement Policies

-There are three ways that a company can price or rate its Medicare supplement policies:
+There are three ways that a company can price its Medicare supplement policies:

 - Community-rated: With this pricing policy, every member, regardless of age, pays the same price.
 Hence, the name “Community.”
 However, premiums may increase each year due to inflation and other factors.
-You’ll not often find plans with community-rated pricing nowadays.
-When available, in our experience, the pricing tends to be expensive for people under approximately age 75 and competitive for people over the age 75.
+It’s not often to find plans with community-rated pricing nowadays.
+When available, pricing tends to be expensive for people under age 75 and competitive for people over the age 75.

 - Issue-age-rated: With this policy, your age used for pricing is locked in on your policy start date.
 However, premiums will often increase due to inflation and other factors each year.
 Issue-aged policies are becoming exceedingly rare offerings outside of the handful of states that mandate plans be issue-age rated.
 When you do find them they are often more expensive than available attained-age plans, if available.